-- what financial arrangements will be made in relation to rental or mortgage repayments, payment of bills and utilities, and any other debts owing?
+- the financial arrangements that will be made in relation to rental or mortgage repayments, payment of bills and utilities, and any other debts owing;

-- what arrangements will be put in place for the children of the relationship? (for example, where will the children live during the week and what care arrangements will be made for the children to have a meaningful relationship with both parents?)
+- the arrangements that will be put in place for the children of the relationship? (for example, where will the children live during the week and what care arrangements will be made for the children to have a meaningful relationship with both parents?)

 For further considerations, please read What steps need to be taken when separating?